-These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes).
+These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using an appeal to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased Sources.

 Factual Reporting: HIGH

 Founded in 1909, The Herald-Dispatch is a daily broadsheet newspaper that serves Huntington, West Virginia, and neighboring communities in southern Ohio and eastern Kentucky.
-The current publisher is Edward Dawson.

 Funded by / Ownership